MartinaB91/Project2-tic-tac-toe/README.md

 # Tic Tac Toe
 ## Introduction
 This page contains a version of the classic game Tic Tac Toe.
 The game is played on a three-by-three board and X plays against O and the winner is the one with three in a row.
-Here to players can play against each other on the same device, perhaps suiting colleagues playing on the coffee break.
+Here two players can play against each other on the same device, perhaps suiting colleagues playing on the coffee break.

 <img src="assets/readme-images/amiresponsive.PNG" width= 90%>